xinsys/handbook/_pages/policies/disclosure.md

 * Description of the location and potential impact of the vulnerability;
 * A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us); and
-* Your name/handle and a link for recognition in our Hall of Fame.
+* Your name/handle and a link for recognition in [TBD]

 If you’d like to encrypt the information, please use our [PGP key].